RichardMoot/DeepGrail/README.md

 ### Supertagger results

-Percentage of development data correctly tagged: 92.218 (for comparison: best maximum entropy results for the same data are 90.4)
+Percentage of development data correctly tagged: 92.218 (for comparison: [best maximum entropy models](https://github.com/RichardMoot/models) for the same data are 90.41, with the gold part-of-speech tag given, and, for a more honest comparison, 88.86 without)

 #### Detailed results